Walking Pneumonia in Children

 You can help your child prevent walking pneumonia with good hygiene.
-Teach your child to cover his or her nose and mouth when coughing or sneezing.
-Your child should also wash his or her hands often.
+Teach your child to cover their nose and mouth when coughing or sneezing.
+Your child should also wash their hands often.
 These measures can help prevent other infections, too.

 When should I call my child’s healthcare provider?

-Call your child’s healthcare provider if your child’s symptoms worsen.
-Or if he or she has:
+Call your child’s healthcare provider if your child’s symptoms get worse.
+Or if they have:

 - Shortness of breath

 - Chest pain

 - High fever

 Key points about walking pneumonia in children

 - Walking pneumonia is a type of lung infection.
 It is a mild type of pneumonia.

 - Children with this illness may feel very tired and run down.
 But they may still be able to do many of their normal daily activities.